tetsushijp/AEP-Hands-on-Labs/labs/fsi6/CJA/AttributionIQ.md

 Based on this table, we can see the top pages that are driving calls into the call center.
 Lets go deeper.

-6. In the Components menu, search for the “Call reason" dimension and click on the arrow to the right to see the items within that dimension.
+6. In the Components menu, search for the “Call selected reason" dimension and click on the arrow to the right to see the items within that dimension.
-      - In the "Call reason Items" view, click "Show items from last X months" until values show
+      - In the "Call selected reason Items" view, click "Show items from last X months" until values show
       - Select the top 4 call reasons

 <kbd><img src="./images/cja-attributioniq-callreasons.png"  /></kbd>